caverac/agd-doc/tutorial.rst

 Training the Algorithm
 ----------------------------

-With a real or synthetic training dataset in hand, we will apply AGD to the training dataset and compare the results with the known underlying decompositon to determine the optimal value for the smoothing parameter $\alpha$.
+With a real or synthetic training dataset in hand, we will apply AGD to the training dataset and compare the results with the known underlying decompositon to determine the optimal value for the smoothing parameter :math:`\alpha`.

-To begin, import GaussianDecomposer from GaussPy:
+To begin, import ``GaussianDecomposer`` from GaussPy:

 .. code-block:: python